RZZT/website/corporate.md

 ### Akhilesh Jamdar

 Akhilesh is a trainee advocate (lawyer) and graduate of the University of Mumbai with a Bachelor of Legal Studies/Bachelor of Laws.
+His hobbies include playing chess, reading books and investing.

 ### Victor Rincones Rodriguez